zeromev/zeromev-api/README.md

 npm version
 ```

-Once Installed lets export this NodeJS installation so its available on VM for all users.
+***Optional*** Once Installed lets export this NodeJS installation so its available on VM for all users.
 ```bash
 # Run this for any user that wants to access the node installation
 echo "export NODEJS_HOME=/opt/node-v21.7.2-linux-x64/bin" >> ~/.bashrc